Last updated on 2026-04-20

 Graduates of the Latin American Studies program can pursue a variety of career paths in Canada, including:

-• Research Analyst: Conduct research on Latin American political, economic, and social issues for think tanks or academic institutions.
+- Research Analyst: Conduct research on Latin American political, economic, and social issues for academic or governmental institutions.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.